DeepExtremes/minicube-generation/COMPONENTVERSIONS.md

 ### 1.4
 * Do not read time steps not provided by sentinelhub
 * Set no data areas to nan (are 0.0 in version 1.3)
+* Ensure SCL is written as integer data type

 ## era5
 ### 1.0